Buying a Condo in London Ontario

 The Condominium Act puts the following obligations on the owner and the condominium corporation:

-- Owners must, within 30 days of leasing or renewing a lease, notify the corporation of this fact and provide the lessee’s and owner’s names.
-Within this same period, they must also provide a copy of the lease and furnish the lessee with a copy of the Declaration, by-laws, and rules of the corporation.
+- Within 30 days of leasing or renewing a lease, owners must notify the corporation of this fact and provide the lessee’s and owner’s names.
+Within this same period, they must also provide a copy of the lease and furnish the lessee with a copy of the corporation’s Declaration, by-laws, and rules.

 - Owners must notify the corporation of lease terminations.